Restaurant in Revigliasco, Italy

 What should a first-timer know about La Taverna di Fra' Fiusch?

 This is a Michelin Plate-recognised taverna in Revigliasco, a small hill town roughly in the Moncalieri area south of Turin.
 The kitchen focuses on traditional Piedmontese cooking with a contemporary edge — expect agnolotti and fritto misto as the dishes to order.
-Come by car; Revigliasco is not walkable from Turin, and the town has little late-night infrastructure, so plan to wrap dinner at a reasonable hour.
+Come by car; Revigliasco is not walkable from Turin, the town has little late-night infrastructure, so plan to wrap dinner at a reasonable hour.

 Is the tasting menu worth it at La Taverna di Fra' Fiusch?

 No tasting menu format is confirmed in the available data, so treat this as an à la carte Piedmontese taverna.
-The Michelin Plate signals a kitchen with craft, and the €€ price range means you can eat the agnolotti and fritto misto the restaurant is known for without committing to a long, expensive format.
+The Michelin Plate signals a kitchen with craft, the €€ price range means you can eat the agnolotti and fritto misto the restaurant is known for without committing to a long, expensive format.
 If you specifically want a structured multi-course tasting experience, Dal Pescatore or Osteria Francescana serve that format at higher price points.

 How far ahead should I book La Taverna di Fra' Fiusch?